Compsogbrickus/comp_player_statues/README.md

 Update all (no parameters, despawns and resummons all statues): `/function player_statues:api/update_all`

+Statue data is stored in `player_statues:data statues`, which includes UUIDs for individual model parts.
+Currently, updating a statue refreshes the UUIDs, and should be used for resetting a statue rather than animations.

 ## Credits

 **Compsogbrickus** - Datapack Creator.
 I wrote pretty much everything here!